JetBrains/kotlin-multiplatform-dev-docs/topics/multiplatform-integrate-in-existing-app.md

 6. Click **Finish**.
 The wizard will create the Kotlin Multiplatform shared module, update the configuration files, and create sample code that shows the benefits of Kotlin Multiplatform.
+7. Add the following lines to the root `build.gradle.kts` file:

+    ```kotlin
+    alias(libs.plugins.kotlinMultiplatform) apply false
+    alias(libs.plugins.androidLibrary) apply false
+    ```

+   It is necessary to avoid classloader issues when Kotlin Multiplatform Gradle Plugin is applied in subprojects.

 If you want to better understand the layout of the resulting project, see [basics of Kotlin Multiplatform project structure](https://kotlinlang.org/docs/multiplatform-discover-project.html).